firling/tester_tool/README.md

 Will created the server for the 3001 port.<br />
 If you make change, you'll have to stop it and recreate it with the same command.

-## How to make it works when uploaded online
+## Make it works for production

 For the frontend part:

 ### `npm run build`

-Will create a folder ./build that you can put directly in an apache server (for example) to make it works
+Will create a folder ./build that you can put directly in a web server

 **_______________________________________________________**